casper-network/docs-archive/index.rst

    chain"\), or a it may provide ultra-low-latency and fast block finality for specialized dApps such as distributed exchanges.
-5. **Open to All Programming Languages**: Rather than introducing a new, proprietary and obscure programming language for the development of dApps, CasperLabs' execution engine is based on WebAssembly, or Wasm, the open standard put forward by the W3C.
+5. **Open to All Programming Languages**: Rather than introducing a new, proprietary, and obscure programming language for the development of dApps, CasperLabs' execution engine is based on WebAssembly, \(Wasm\), the open standard put forward by the W3C.
 Wasm is a binary instruction format that is designed as a target for compilation of high-level languages like C, C++, Rust and many others.
 In fact, community projects to develop compilation